Isabel Álvarez Vispo – Urgenci (Spain)

 This meeting aims at finalising the draft ToRs for the future CFS policy convergence process on Nutrition and Food Systems.
 The meeting will also discuss on the decision box to be approved in Plenary and on possible inter-sessional events for 2018/2019.
-Soon a link for the webcasting of the meeting will be available.

 - Draft Agenda

 Deadline to submit written comments on the second draft of the ToRs